 As we found elsewhere the term GDP growth, it makes sense to know what this refers to.
 More precisely, it is the percentage change in the current year’s GDP figure in comparison to the previous year’s GDP figure.

-Now, let us discuss the GDP growth rate with an illustration.
+Now, let’s talk about the GDP growth rate with an illustration.
 In year 2, suppose that a domestic farmer produces 60 kg of apple at the market price of Rs.
 125/kg, and a foreign farmer produces only 70 kg of potato at the market price of Rs.
 35/kg.
 The calculation of the GDP of a country in year 2 proceeds in a similar manner as in year 1.

 GDP in year 2 = Total Market Value of Apple + Total Market Value of Potato